 UK National Action Plans for Open Government

-Information on the co-creation, commitments, implementation and review of UK National Action Plans for Open Government.
+Information on building capability, co-creation, implementation and review of UK National Action Plans for Open Government

 Introduction

-The UK’s National Action Plans for Open Government (NAPs) set out commitments to promote the open government values of transparency, accountability and public participation.
-They are developed through a collaborative process of co-creation between representatives of civil society and government.
-The implementation of each NAP currently lasts for two years.
+The UK’s National Action Plans for Open Government (NAPs) are a set of commitments to significantly advance the open government values of transparency, accountability and participation.
+They are developed through collaboration between representatives of civil society and government through co-creation.
+The commitments are then implemented and later reviewed.

-NAP6 has 4 commitment areas: open contracting, aid transparency, civil society engagement on anti-corruption and the country review mechanism for the UN Convention Against Corruption (UNCAC).
+The plan has 4 commitments on: open contracting, aid transparency, civil society engagement on anti-corruption and the country review mechanism for the UN Convention Against Corruption (UNCAC).
 The plan also contains sections on monitoring NAP6 implementation and capacity building for the future of open government.

 The fifth UK National Action Plan for Open Government was published on 31st January 2022.
 This plan set out commitments to open government in the UK and the ambitions of the UK Government for 2021-2023.
 This NAP was coordinated by Cabinet Office and initially included 6 commitments on: open contracting, open justice, algorithmic transparency and accountability, health, and anti-corruption and international illicit finance.
 There was also a section on developing local transparency commitments.
 The plan was amended on 23rd August 2023 to add an additional three commitments covering aid transparency, diversity and inclusion, and freedom of information.